+VMX INSTRUCTION REFERENCE

-If the value of the IA32_FEATURE_CONTROL MSR does not support entry to VMX operation in the current processor mode. #PF(fault-code) If a page fault occurs in accessing the memory source operand. #SS(0) If the source operand is in the SS segment and the memory address is in a non-canonical form. #UD If operand is a register.
-If executed with $CR4.VMXE = 0$.
+If the value of the IA32_FEATURE_CONTROL MSR does not support entry to VMX operation in the current processor mode.

+#PF(fault-code) If a page fault occurs in accessing the memory source operand.

+#SS(0) If the source operand is in the SS segment and the memory address is in a non-canonical

+If executed with CR4.VMXE = 0.